imchipwood/dumbpad/README.md

 This repo is separated into three main folders:

 - [combo](./combo) houses the main PCB design which includes support for up to two rotary encoders and three status LEDs intended for the Pro Micro.
+- [combo_oled](./combo_oled) was created by [KEEBD](https://keebd.com) and replaces the layer LED/Resistors with OLED display support and converted to KiCad.
 - [combo_teensy](./combo_teensy) is the same as [combo](./combo) but designed for the Teensy2.0.
 - [reversible](./reversible) is an older, single-encoder revision using custom reversible Cherry MX sockets to allow the rotary encoder to be moved to the right side.
+- [hotswap_rgb - v3.x](./hotswap_rgb) dumbpad featuring per-key RGB and Hotswap sockets

-Each folder includes the Eagle files as well as exported Gerber files for manufacturing.
+Each folder includes the Eagle or KiCad files as well as exported Gerber files for manufacturing.
 These folders also include readmes specific to those designs - check them for more info.

 ### Features